Click on the policies and programs below to view the details

 To be documented as an excused absence a telephone call from parent/guardian must be received in the office within 24 hours of the absence.
 The same rules apply for prearranged absences.

 We follow the 90% attendance policy prescribed by ARS § 15-802.
-A student may have only two excused absences during a block.
+A student may have only three excused absences during a block.
 Any unexcused absences have to be made up.
 Skipping class will result in mandatory make-up time; however class work cannot be made up.
 Excessive tardies must be made up on Friday from 8 A.M. – 12 P.M.
 Tardies will be handled by the instructor/administration.

 Tests and assignments missed while absent must be made up by the time stipulated by the instructor/administration.
 It is the students’ responsibility to make arrangements with the instructor for make-up work or to get work in advance of missing class.